Inez and Vinoodh: Books

 In 2011, Inez and Vinoodh's monograph, Pretty Much Everything was released.
-Designed in collaboration with M/M (Paris), it was published by Taschen in 2 volumes, each containing 333 pages and a pocket book size reader featuring essays and fiction by Michael Bracewell, Antony Hegarty, Penny Martin, Glenn O'Brien, Bruce Sterling and Olivier Zahm, and with lyrics by Björk and Lady Gaga.
+Designed in collaboration with M/M (Paris), it was published by Taschen in two volumes, each containing 333 pages and a pocket book-sized reader featuring essays and fiction by Michael Bracewell, Antony Hegarty, Penny Martin, Glenn O'Brien, Bruce Sterling and Olivier Zahm, with lyrics by Björk and Lady Gaga.